Ten ways 2017 put feminism to the test

 - More marriage equality

 In May, same-sex marriage was legalized in Bermuda.
-The same month, Taiwan became the first country in Asia to establish marriage equality.
 July saw the legalization of same sex marriage in Malta, and later in the year, the majority of respondents to a national survey in Australia voted in favor of legalizing same-sex marriage.

 - Justice is served for rape survivors